Tag Archives: Employee Handbooks

 Occupational Safety and Health Act (OSHA)

-Important Considerations for Utah Employee Handbooks
+Important Considerations When Drafting Your Utah Employee Handbook

-Customization for Company’s Specific Needs
+Customization for Your Company’s Specific Needs

 Consistency with Federal and State Law

-Review and Update of Policies
+Regular Review and Update of Policies

-Employee Handbook Distribution and Acknowledgement
+Employee Handbook Distribution and Acknowledgment

 Consultation with Legal Counsel

-Enforcement and Penalties for Non-compliance
+Enforcement and Penalties for Non-Compliance

 Consequences of Failing to Comply with Employee Handbook Requirements

-Legal Actions and Liabilities for Non-compliance
+Legal Actions and Liabilities for Non-Compliance

-Importance of Legal Assistance
+Importance of Legal Assistance for Utah Employee Handbooks

 Role of an Employment Lawyer in Drafting Employee Handbooks